vinodkd/halo/README.md

 The HALO Programming Language
 ==============================

-**HALO** is an experimental programming language.
-Here are some of the things it attempts to do:

-* Model all software as having multiple nested layers, each of which can be one of 4 types - Human, Application, Language and OS (hence the name).
-* Model all software as being built of components - the definition of which is decided by the human involved.
-* Model data (and therefore code representation) as graphs.
-* Model programs as actions on graphs.
-* Model multi-language applications as unified graphs.
-* Model the human processes by which software is made - also as actions.
-* Model changes in data, programs and processes as versioned graphs
-* Model large-scale changes to large applications
-* Model multi-level abstraction and/or optimization of software.
+**Halo** is an experimental programming language that attempts to model software development as a **great translation exercise from human thought to running code**.
+It models not just the code, but the process by which code is created and the human doing the creation him/herself.
+It recognizes that there are multiple layers of abstraction and optimization involved in creating *acceptable* software and attempts to model that too.
+Further, it recognizes that change is inevitable, that software models change and specifically that change usually crosses domain (function, program, component, process, network) boundaries - and attempts to model that too.

 It is intended to: